Of all the Anglo-Saxon

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Baynebridge has undergone many spelling variations

 , including Bainbridge, Bainebridge, Banbridge, Bainbrigg, Baynbrigg and many more.

 Early Notables of the Baynebridge family (pre 1700)

-Distinguished members of the family include Christopher Bainbridge (1462-1514), Archbishop of York, who was made a Cardinal by Pope Julius II on 10 March, 1511; he was...
-Another 27 words (2 lines of text) are included under the topic Early Baynebridge Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include Christopher Bainbridge (1462-1514), Archbishop of York, who was made a Cardinal by Pope Julius II on 10 March, 1511; he was poisoned in 1514 by one of his...
+Another 33 words (2 lines of text) are included under the topic Early Baynebridge Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Baynebridge family to the New World and Oceana

 To escape the unstable social climate in England

 of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Baynebridge were among those contributors:

 Baynebridge Settlers in United States in the 17th Century